People often want to take alcohol with them on a flight as a gift for someone or just some duty free to drink at home or while on vacation.

 Taking duty free alcohol on a connecting flight

 If you bought alcohol in the duty free shop at your departure airport and you arrive in the US (or elsewhere) and have to catch a domestic connection to get to your final destination then you may need to go through another airport security checkpoint.

 Although you will have liquid in bottles that are larger than 3.4 ounces, you should be able to take this through the checkpoint provided the bottles are still packed in the original transparent, secure, tamper-evident bag, as supplied by the shop.
 If it looks like the bag has been opened then the security agent will confiscate the alcohol.

 My wife and I encountered this problem when our flight to Tenerife in the Canary Islands was delayed.
 Consequently, we missed our connecting flight to another island.
 We had to spend the night in a hotel and the next morning went through security again to catch our flight.

-The security agent was not going to allow us to take two bottles of Pimms we bought at the Heathrow duty free.
-Fortunately, as they were still sealed in the secure tamper evident bag we were given at Heathrow his superior allowed them through.
+The security agent was not going to allow us to take two bottles of Pimms we bought at the Heathrow duty free the previous day.
+Fortunately, as they were still sealed in the secure tamper-evident bag we were given at Heathrow his manager allowed them through.

 Can you open your duty free alcohol on a plane?